MicrosoftDocs/dynamics-365-project-operations-pr.pt-BR/articles/environment/admin-trials.md

 4. Selecione a respectiva URL do Microsoft Dataverse e as URLs dos aplicativos do Finance and Operations para validar a implantação.

 ## <a name="configuring-dual-write"></a>Configuração da gravação dupla
+- Para configurar funções de segurança para gravação dupla, consulte [Atualizar as configurações de segurança no Project Operations no Dataverse](resource-provision-new-environment.md).
-Apenas para implantações de materiais sem estoque, configure seus mapeamentos de gravação dupla.
-Para mais informações, consulte [Versões de mapa de gravação dupla do Project Operations](resource-dual-write-maps.md).
+- Para configurar mapas de gravação dupla, consulte [Executar mapas de gravação dupla do Project Operations](resource-provision-new-environment.md#run-project-operations-dual-write-maps).

 ## <a name="assign-licenses"></a>Atribuir licenças